 Published on June 3, 2021

-Bone marrow fat (adipose tissue) develops steadily after birth and accumulates rapidly during puberty such that, by the time we reach adulthood, it can comprise up to 70% of bone marrow volume—representing over 8% of total fat mass!
+Over a century ago, scientists first noticed that our bone marrow (spongy tissue inside the bones) contains fat-storing cells called 𝑎𝑑𝑖𝑝𝑜𝑐𝑦𝑡𝑒𝑠.
+Having adipocytes in our bones might strike you as unusual, but it isn’t.
+Bone marrow adipose (fat) tissue develops steadily after birth and accumulates rapidly during puberty such that, by the time we reach adulthood, it can comprise up to 70% of bone marrow volume.
+This represents over 8% of total fat mass!

 Bone marrow fat acts as a metabolically active organ and plays an active role in energy storage, endocrine function, bone metabolism, and the bone metastasis of tumors.